Oboshi Park 大法師公園

 The park is accessible via public transit.

 From Shinjuku take the Limited Express on the Chuo Line to Kofu.
 Transfer to the JR Minobu line.
-The closest train station is Kajikazawaguchi.
+The closest train station is Kajikazawaguchi Station.
 From there, Oboshi Park is a 15-minute drive or a 40-minute walk.

 A gentle walk

 The park is on a slightly elevated hill, offering great views of the area.
 The gentle incline makes it accessible to most.
-At the top of the hill is a large concrete clock tower, adorned with a huge sculpture of a bird in flight.
+At the top of the hill is a large concrete clock tower, adorned with a huge sculpture of a dove.
 It makes for a convenient meeting place, so expect to see a crowd.

 The Cherry Blossom Festival